ALANVF/Tide/README.md

 # Tide Code Editor
 ### A thing I've been working on for the past few months.
 I think it's pretty cool.

-## New Features (as of version 0.0.4):
+## New Features (as of version 0.0.5):
-- Added auto-indenting (mostly).
+- Added Find and Replace search tools (fairly buggy).
-- Added a C++ lexer.
-- Added a Java lexer.
-- Added a Pascal lexer.
-- Added a Perl 6 lexer.
+- Added One Dark theme.
-- Added a Scala lexer.
+- Added Solarized Light theme.
-- File chooser actually acknowledges extensions listed in language files.
-- Fixed some weird bugs.
+- Fixed some bugs with the auto-indentation.
+- Fixed a few bugs with saving files.
+- Made the default font better.

 ## Current Features:
 - Lexers for C, C++, Java, JavaScript, JSON, Lua, Pascal, Perl 6, Ruby (it's a bit broken fsr), Scala, Talk (my own programming language), Tcl, and normal text.